AnanthaRajuC/anantharajuc.github.io/_posts/2020-10-13-Git Feature Branch Workflow.markdown

 **Git** is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.

-The core idea behind the **Feature Branch Workflow** is that all feature development should take place in a dedicated branch instead of the master branch.
+**Feature Branch Workflow**, the core idea behind this is that all feature development should take place in a dedicated branch instead of the master branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
 It also means the master branch will never contain broken code, which is a huge advantage for continuous integration environments.

 ---